nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Upon execution, it updates the department view.

-After that, it returns the command result.
+After that, the command result is returned.

 # Leave-related features